bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/troubleshooting-your-setup.md

 If uploading your theme triggers a TR-300 error, this can indicate an included source-map file (`bundle.js.map`) that exceeds its size limit of 5 MB.
 If your `bundle.js.map` exceeds that limit, the workaround is to move this file outside your theme directory before re-running `stencil bundle`.

 Other reasons for this error include exceeding these stencil theme limitations:
-* Max directory size: /templates/ and /parsed/templates/ 1 MB
+* Max directory size for `/templates/` and `/parsed/templates/`: 1 MB
 * Max for any single file in the bundle: 5 MB
-* Zip size max: 50 MB
+* Max zipped size: 50 MB
-* Unzipped size max: 100 MB
+* Max unzipped size: 100 MB
-* Total number of files: 2500
+* Max total files: 2500

 ## Reinstalling Stencil CLI